 The court will consider the impact the move will have on the existing parenting plan.
 For example, if a mother lives in Stamford and a father lives in California, the mother’s move to Hartford is not going to have a significant impact on the father’s visitation rights.
 If both parents live in Stamford, however, the mother’s move to Hartford may seriously interfere with the father’s visitation rights.

-- The degree to which the relocating parent’s and the child’s life may be enhanced economically, emotionally and educationally by the relocation.
+- The degree to which the relocating parent’s and the child’s life may be enhanced economically, emotionally, and educationally by the relocation.

-Will a job in the new location allow the relocating parent to provide a better quality of life for the child or will the demanding new work schedule require the child to spend endless hours in day care?
+Will a job in the new location allow the relocating parent to provide a better quality of life for the child or will the demanding new work schedule require the child to spend endless hours in daycare?
 Will the child benefit by being around grandparents, cousins, and other family members, or do those family members have a history of abuse?
 The court will evaluate the specific facts and determine whether relocation would ultimately be beneficial to the child’s life.

 - The feasibility of preserving the relationship between the non-relocating parent and the child through suitable visitation arrangements.

 How difficult and expensive will it be for the child to see the non-relocating parent, either in Connecticut or in the child’s new home state?
 Is the new location a drivable distance, or is a flight required for visitation?
-Will the non-relocating parent have ample access to the child via cell phone, Skype, texts, emails, etc.?
+Will the non-relocating parent have ample access to the child via cell phone, video calls, texts, emails, etc.?
 The court will assess whether ongoing communication and visitation (crucial for maintaining a parent-child relationship) is feasible following the relocation.

 It is important to note that these are not the only factors a court can consider when deciding a relocation dispute.
 The court may assess many additional factors, making the process even more complicated.
 Accordingly, if you are involved in a child custody or relocation dispute, it is best to consult with an experienced family law attorney.